codecov/codecov-javascript-bundler-plugins/.changeset/flat-coats-jump.md

 "@codecov/vite-plugin": patch
 ---

-Remove references to webpack 4
+Remove references to Webpack 4, as we currently on support Node 18+.